jacobstr/matura/README.md

 A precocious new test framework for PHP.

-Not yet ready for consumption.
+Not yet ready for consumption - this is what we call a `spike`.

 Examples
 ========